 To maximize the performance of the tarps, manufacturers select specific fabrics to minimize weight and cost.

 And, since the fabric makes up a large proportion of the total packed weight of a tarp, it’s interesting to see how some companies select materials.

-Typically, tents are made from synthetic fibers which are strong, moisture resistant, and lightweight.
+Typically, tarps are made from synthetic fibres which are strong, moisture resistant, and lightweight.

-The most common tent fabrics are nylon, polyester, and polyethylene.
+The most common tarp fabrics are nylon, polyester, and polyethylene.